Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Customer Concentration

 Not disclosed.
 The company does not report revenue or order concentration by individual customer.
-However, the large HVDC orders from PGCIL (Khavda-Nagpur) and Adani subsidiary (Bhadla-Fatehpur) and the 765 kV transformer order (30 units, POWERGRID) [33][38][62][68], combined with the ~55-60% HVDC share in order backlog [53], suggest significant concentration in government transmission utilities for large-ticket orders.
-CRISIL characterizes the clientele as "reputed players across utilities, industrial, transportation and infrastructure sectors" [61][64].
+However, two-thirds of order backlog is HVDC [81], concentrated in two mega government/quasi-government projects (PGCIL consortium for Khavda-Nagpur, Adani Energy Solutions for Bhadla-Fatehpur).
+CRISIL characterizes the clientele as "reputed players across utilities, industrial, transportation and infrastructure sectors" [48][51].

 Relationship Depth

-• Short-cycle vs long-cycle: Short-cycle projects (industries, data centers, renewables substations) execute in 6–18 months; HVDC projects take longer; ~40-45% of non-HVDC backlog executes within 18 months [34][53]
+• Short-cycle vs long-cycle: Short-cycle (industries, data centers, renewables substations) execute in 6–18 months; HVDC longer; transformer delivery 12-15 months depending on configuration [28][41][84]

 Acquisition Model

-Primarily tender-driven (TBCB for government/utility projects) [12][18][62] and relationship/field-sales driven for industrial clients, supplemented by the global parent's subsidiary network for export orders (allocated markets, feeder factory products, and direct export wins) [60][47].
-Customer engagement extends to utilities of neighbouring countries, rail segment customers, and "new age customers" (data centers) [68].
+Primarily tender-driven (TBCB for government/utility projects) [9][14][49] and relationship/field-sales driven for industrial clients, supplemented by the global parent's subsidiary network for exports [83][92].
+Customer engagement extends to "new age customers" (data centers), neighbouring countries' utilities, and global OEM partnerships [55][65].

 Sector-Specific Metrics (Manufacturing B2B / Power Equipment)